r3wald/espurna-wiki/Home.md

     * Web-based configuration
     * Relay switching and sensor data from the web interface
     * Handle color, brightness, and white/warm channels for lights
-    * Websockets-based communication between the device and the browser
+    * Websockets based communication between the device and the browser
     * Backup and restore settings option
     * Upgrade firmware from the web interface
     * Works great behind a [secured reverse proxy](http://tinkerman.cat/secure-remote-access-to-your-iot-devices/)